 - Borders: should not allow water to drain off the mat

-RELATED PRODUCT: Adhesive-Backed Mats
+RELATED PRODUCTS: Adhesive-Backed Floor Mats and Carpeted Mats

-When the weather is bad, it’s important to remember that entrance mats can be overwhelmed by heavy rain or snow events.
+When the weather is bad, it’s important to remember that rubber-backed entrance mats can be overwhelmed by heavy rain or snow events.
 When they become fully saturated, they won’t be able to do their job.
 If you can see footprints after someone steps off of a mat, or you see a puddle surrounding the entrance mat, it’s saturated and is not helping you maintain a safe entrance.

-Saturated mats need to be replaced so that they do not add to the slip hazard by giving people a false impression that the area is safe.
+Saturated rubber-backed mats need to be replaced so that they do not add to the slip hazard by giving people a false impression that the area is safe.
 It’s a good idea to have a second and possibly a third set of dry mats that can be rotated into service when the weather is bad.
 Just make sure the floor is dry before putting the new mats down.
 If keeping multiple sets of mats isn’t an option, consider:

 - Using fans or floor dryers to speed up the drying process.
 They’re typically loud and that can actually serve as an audible reminder for anyone in the area to pay attention